executors/executors/explanatory.md

 Much of our design for executors is well-established.
 However, some aspects of the design remain the subject of ongoing discussion.

-### Relationship with Thread Local Storage

-By design, our executors model provides no explicit support for creating thread-local storage.
+**Relationship with Thread Local Storage.** By design, our executors model provides no explicit support for creating thread-local storage.
 Instead, our design provides programmers with tools to reason about the relationship of programmer-defined `thread_local` variables and execution agents created by executors.
 For example, the executor properties `thread_execution_mapping` and `new_thread_execution_mapping` describe how execution agents are mapped onto threads, and consequently how the lifetimes of those agents relate to the lifetimes of `thread_local` variables.
 It is unclear whether these tools are sufficient or if more fine-grained control over thread local storage is warranted.

-### Forward Progress Guarantees and Boost Blocking

-Our executor programming model prescribes a way for bulk executors to advertise the forward progress guarantees of execution agents created in bulk.
+**Forward Progress Guarantees and Boost Blocking.** Our executor programming model prescribes a way for bulk executors to advertise the forward progress guarantees of execution agents created in bulk.
 This guarantee describes an agent's forward progress with respect to other agents within the same group as that agent.
 However, our model prescribes no analogous